opentap/opentap/doc/Developer Guide/Result Listener/Readme.md

 -	`public override void OnTestStepRunCompleted(TestStepRun stepRun)`
 -	`public override void OnTestPlanRunCompleted(TestPlanRun planRun, Stream logStream)`

-These methods are called by the test plan execution engine and are guaranteed to be called in a certain order:
+These methods are called by OpenTAP and are guaranteed to be called in a certain order:

 1.	**OnTestPlanRunStart** - Called when the test plan starts and all resources have been opened (including Result Listeners).
 It takes a TestPlanRun argument, containing parameters for the plan run.
 2. **OnTestStepRunStart** - Called for each step when the step execution starts.